 A salt bar is typically a soap made with 50-100% of oil weight in salt.
 For example, if your salt bar recipe contains 900 grams of coconut oil then you would use 450-900 grams of sea salt.

 To learn more about making salt bars, check out my eBook, Making Salt Bars – Creating Decadent Spa Bars by Combining Sea Salt and Cold Process Soap eBook + 12 Recipes.
-It is on sale right now ($5 off!) and comes with a free bonus, 7 Salt Soaps for the Face!
+It comes with a free bonus, 7 Salt Soaps for the Face!